microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/resources/disableanddeleteuserapplyaction.md

 Namespace: microsoft.graph

-The [accessReviewApplyAction](accessreviewapplyaction.md) object disables a B2B guest user who is denied in an access review for 30 days, and then deletes their account.
+Disable any B2B guest user who is denied in an access review for 30 days, and then subsequently delete their account.
+This option does not contain any configuration options.

 Inherits from [accessReviewApplyAction](../resources/accessreviewapplyaction.md).